When to toss out beauty products

 All three last about two years.
 Expired powders tend to be drier and flakier than fresh ones.
 Invest in cosmetic sanitizer and brush shampoo—these can help prevent breakouts and bacteria.

 Perfumes, colognes, eau de toilette — they last one to three years.
 Perfume whose odor has changed or whose color is lighter has expired.
-Store your fragrances in cool, dark places to make them last longer; bright lights tend to oxidize them, which can affect overall scent.
+Store your fragrances in cool, dark places to make them last longer; bright lights tend to oxidize them, which can affect the overall scent.

 Lotions usually last two years.
 A change in color or scent means your lotion has probably expired.
 Go for bottled lotion with a pump rather than one in a jar; bottled lotion is less prone to airborne bacteria and will last longer.